dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ### Redis Insight

-A new extension method has been added to support starting up Redis Insight on a Redis resource:
+Support for [Redis Insights](https://redis.io/insight/) is available on a Redis resource:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);

 builder.AddRedis("redis")
        .WithRedisInsight(); // Starts a Redis Insight container image
                             // that is pre-configured to work with the